 ECSS-Q-ST-70-60_1390763

-The group 6 from the qualification test plan should be performed on one spare PCB from the FM batch.
+The procurement authority should ensure that the group 6 from the qualification test plan is performed on one spare PCB from the FM batch.

 The advantage of testing the FM batch is to ensure representativity.
 This is important when using non-qualified PCB manufacturers for whom batch-to-batch QA has not been verified by an audit in conformance with ECSS-Q-ST-70-60.
 The disadvantage of testing the FM batch is that any nonconformances are discovered at a late stage of the procurement.